 These notes were prepared to help you comply with the law regarding your Icelandic horse’s passport.
-For more detailed instructions on studbook procedures, including how to apply for a passport for your Icelandic foal, please see the Studbook “How To” Guide.
+For more detailed instructions on studbook procedures, including how to apply for a passport for your Icelandic foal (passport applications to be received within 6 months of birth or by the 30th November of the year of birth, whichever is the later), please see the Studbook “How To” Guide.

 Note regarding SIHA passports: SIHA (Scottish Icelandic Horse Association) stopped functioning in 2009, and all old SIHA passports are now managed by the IHSGB.
 If your horse has an old SIHA passport, please simply follow the instructions in the Studbook “How To” Guide for registering a transfer of ownership, death etc.

 A horse passport proves a horse’s identity, and helps to make sure that horses which have been treated with certain medicines don’t end up in the human food chain.

 The passport should accompany your horse at all times except when the horse is in a stable, grazing in a field, or being moved by foot, and the passport can be produced by you without delay.
 You can take your horse for short rides without bringing the passport.